isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-on-clothes-and-bedding/index.md

 clothing
 (dirty areas) for ~ 24 hours.
 But the critters cause [flea](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/) bites, which many people are allergic to, and cause skin infections or blisters (pus-filled).
-**The short answer on how to kill fleas in clothes and bedding -� detergent-launder the fabrics, heat-treatment, and turbulence produced by your washing machine will exterminate fleas, flea eggs, pupae, and larvae.�**
+**The short answer on how to kill fleas in clothes and bedding - detergent-launder the fabrics, heat-treatment, and turbulence produced by your washing machine will exterminate fleas, flea eggs, pupae, and larvae.**
 See these flea sprays.

 ## Details: How to Get Rid Of Fleas on Clothes and Bedding
 ### 1. Dawn Dish Soap for Killing fleas
 Do fleas die in water?
-Generally, flea eggs and adult fleas won't kill fleas - just like most insects eggs will survive underwater for days.�Just taking your pet for some swim won't kill fleas effectively.
+Generally, flea eggs and adult fleas won't kill fleas - just like most insects eggs will survive underwater for days.Just taking your pet for some swim won't kill fleas effectively.
 But cleaning the pet
 using dawn dish soap
 mixture - the soap helps break the water's surface tension - enabling the tiny fleas to sink and drown.
 Place a lamp near the water to attract fleas.